Mississippi State University: Student life

-Old Main

-Old Main, originally called the Main Dormitory, was the first building on the campus.
-The first section of Old Main was built in 1880.
-Additions were constructed in 1901, 1903, 1906, and 1922.
-It is considered to have been the largest college dormitory in the United States.
-The building was destroyed by fire on the night of January 22, 1959.
-Henry Williamson, one of the dorm's 1,100 residents, died in the fire.
-Bricks salvaged from the fire were used to build the Chapel of Memories.
-Bricks from Old Main were also dumped in the area that became the band practice field for many years behind the Industrial Educational Building.

-In 2014 the university began construction of a new academic building located at the corner of George Perry Street and Barr Avenue, behind the YMCA building.
-This building includes architectural elements that are similar in style to the Old Main Dormitory previously located on the west side of the Drill Field.
-It is named the "Old Main" Academic Center.

-Student organizations

 MSU has over 300 student organizations.
 Prominent groups include the Student Association, Famous Maroon Band, MSU Road Runners, Alumni Delegates, Maroon VIP, Lambda Sigma, Orientation Leaders, 18 fraternities and 11 sororities, the Residence Hall Association, the Black Student Alliance, the Mississippi State University College Democrats and Republicans, Music Maker Productions, the Baptist Student Union, the Engineering Student Council, Arnold Air Society, the Stennis-Montgomery Association and ChallengeX.
 The University Recreation department oversees the intramural sports program.
-There are many international student organizations active on campus, including the Nepalese Student Association and ISA, which organize various programs to educate students about their culture and traditions.
-The national literary magazine Jabberwock Review is also based at MSU.
+There are many international student organizations active on campus.
+The literary magazine Jabberwock Review is also based at MSU.

 Student media

 Mississippi State's local radio station is WMSV.

 Prior to WMSV, Mississippi State had a student-run radio station, WMSB, which went off the air permanently at the end of the spring semester of 1986.
 WMSB was a low-power FM station with studios on the top floor of Lee Hall.
 WMSB was begun in the fall semester of 1971 in a freshman dorm room on the third floor of Critz Hall, utilizing an FM stereo transmitter that was designed and built as a high school science fair project by one of the station's founders.
 The station's original call letters were RHOM.
 Later, funding was solicited from the Student Association.
 Funding was approved, the low-power RCA FM transmitter was ordered and the call letters WMSB were issued by the FCC.
 The station was moved to studios on the top floor of Lee Hall that were formerly occupied by a student-run AM station.

 The student newspaper is The Reflector, published twice per week on Tuesday and Friday.
 The publication was named the #1 college newspaper in the South in 2007 by the Southeast Journalism Conference.
 In recent years, The Reflector has remained in the top 10 college newspapers in the South.